 cd zeppelin-server HADOOP_HOME=YOUR_HADOOP_HOME JAVA_HOME=YOUR_JAVA_HOME mvn exec:java -Dexec.mainClass="org.apache.zeppelin.server.ZeppelinServer" -Dexec.args=""

 mvn clean install -DskipTests on your zeppelin root directory otherwise your server build will fail to find the required dependencies in the local repro

 or use daemon script

-To regenerate the code, install thrift-0.9.2 and then run the following command to generate thrift code.
+To regenerate the code, install thrift-0.9.0 and change directory into Zeppelin source directory. and then run following command

 Contributors should join the Zeppelin mailing lists.